-Not too long ago, NBC News published this article suggesting that Ring doorbells aren’t all they’re cracked up to be.
-According to the article, Ring, along with parent company Amazon, makes bold claims about working with over 800 law enforcement agencies to both deter crime and solve crime, “citing its own research that says an installation of its doorbell cameras reduces burglaries by more than 50 percent.”
-The article goes on to say that “after interviews with 40 law enforcement agencies in eight states that have partnered with Ring for at least three months — that there is little concrete evidence to support the claim.”
+Not too long ago, NBC News published this article suggesting that doorbell cameras aren’t all they’re cracked up to be.
+According to the article, some companies make bold claims about working with law enforcement agencies to deter crime and solve crime, “citing its own research that says an installation of its doorbell cameras reduces burglaries by more than 50 percent.”
+The article goes on to say that “after interviews with 40 law enforcement agencies in eight states...there is little concrete evidence to support the claim.”

 Can Neighborhoods Use Technology to Solve Crime?